December 22, 2020; revised December 23, 2020; April 14, 2022 (Ref. 4 added among other revisions)

 Vision Is Not Continuous

 7. Vision or “seeing” appears to us as continuous.
-We see people moving around, vehicles moving, animals running around, etc. However, in reality, “seeing” happens due to a series of “snapshots” that our physical eyes take.
+We see people moving around, vehicles moving, animals running around, etc. However, “seeing” happens due to a series of “snapshots” that our physical eyes take.
 Those chemical and electrical signals mentioned above come in packets of about 10-millisecond duration.

 - Some of those processing may happen in parallel in different regions in the brain.
 Further details in “Vision Is a Series of “Snapshots” – Movie Analogy.”
 It is essential to read this post if one needs to understand Buddha’s explanation fully.